Skip to contents

 Adaptive rolling functions

 Adaptive rolling functions are a special case where each observation has its own corresponding rolling window width.
 Therefore, values passed to n argument must be series corresponding to observations in x.
 If multiple windows are meant to be computed, then a list of integer vectors is expected; each list element must be an integer vector of window size corresponding to observations in x; see Examples.
-Due to the logic or implementation of adaptive rolling functions, the following restrictions apply
+Due to the logic or implementation of adaptive rolling functions, the following restrictions apply:

 • align does not support "center".

-• if list of vectors is passed to x, then all vectors within it must have equal length due to the fact that length of adaptive window widths must match the length of vectors in x.
+• if a list of vectors is passed to x, then all vectors within it must have equal length due to the fact that length of adaptive window widths must match the length of vectors in x.

 partial argument